 17 Pros & Cons to Cloud Security

 Sometimes, the benefits outweigh the cons.
 Some of the early adopters of cloud computing have set the standard for how cloud computing is done today.
-From cloud providers that are referred to as a Platform as a Service (PaaS), Infrastructure as a Service (IaaS) or Software as a Service (SaaS), they all generally serve as the same purpose, and that’s to provide your business with a place to host its data.
+Cloud providers that are referred to as a Platform as a Service (PaaS), Infrastructure as a Service (IaaS), or Software as a Service (SaaS), all generally serve the same purpose, and that’s to provide your business with a place to host its data.

 - Reduced Costs: Save your organization thousands of cybersecurity costs on infrastructure, renewals, and scheduled maintenance.
 Cloud could lead to cost-effective statistics when the cloud replaces certain functions and infrastructure of the organization.